 of Giving Away 100% of the Profit to Community Endeavors.

-Activity Central with customers vying for the 30+ parking spaces.
+Situated at the Gateway to Downtown Enid, Park Avenue Thrift is Activity Central with customers vying for the 30+ parking spaces.

 Enid is a grand place to live because of her people, her community spirit, family fun opportunities, some special areanas for sports and entertainment, and a variety of non-profit agencies that contribute to the Quality of Life.

-Park Avenue Thrift is an outreach of St. Matthew’s Episcopal Church.
-Believing that any time you help the community, you do a sacred thing, Our Father’s Business, Inc., set up a tangible way to love their neighbor with an outreach that reflected the St. Matthew’s congregation’s care for the larger Enid community and its commitment to Quality of Life.
+Believing that any time you help the community, you do a sacred thing, Our Father’s Business, Inc., set up a tangible way to love their neighbor with an outreach that reflected care for the larger Enid community and a commitment to its Quality of Life.

 The brick and block building is enhanced by an upscale color scheme and beautiful awnings, including a barrel-awning over the front entrance.
 In addition, Park Avenue Thrift personnel landscaped their premises in a manner worthy of a business located in historic downtown Enid.
 Multi-trunk, tree crepe myrtles stand sentry on South Grand and East Park Avenues.
 A former loading dock has been turned into an outdoor veranda with attractive plants, seating and a water feature.

-The founders of Our Father’s Business, Inc., dba Park Avenue Thrift are willing and eager to share this concept with other Episcopal Churches or communities throughout Oklahoma.
+The founders of Our Father’s Business, Inc., dba Park Avenue Thrift are willing and eager to share this concept with other Episcopal Churches or communities throughout the world.
+Check out the parent website at OurFathersBusiness.com.

-How Park Avenue Thrift Began
+Find out how Park Avenue Thrift began!